mampfes/hacs_waste_collection_schedule/doc/source/zakb_de.md

         strasse: Am Hofböhl
         hnr: 1
         hnr_zusatz:
 ```

 ## How to get the source argument

-Find the parameter of your address using [https://www.zakb.de/online-service/abfallkalender/](https://www.zakb.de/online-service/abfallkalender/) and write them exaclty like on the web page.
+Find the parameter of your address using [https://www.zakb.de/online-service/abfallkalender/](https://www.zakb.de/online-service/abfallkalender/) and write them exactly like on the web page.